felixdulfer/angular-iconic/README.md

 Please not that the path in this example is resolved to `'/bower_components/open-iconic/svg' + '/' + 'lock.svg'`.
 You'll wan't to consider some of the limitations this might bring you.

 Note that you can still use _absolute_ `data-src` if you need to.
 Any relative `data-src` will need to be relative to the configured `svgDir`.
+Absolute paths will remain untouched.

 ### Configure a path for `.png` fallback images